alimac/git-for-you-and-me/README.md

 ## Plan

 Note:
-- This is a beginner session
-- Introducing concepts, sprinkling with tips
+- Beginner session: introducing concepts, sprinkling with tips
 - Healthy dose of resources for beginners